Thrasher incident: Leon Thrasher

-Falaba
+Journey of the Falaba

 On 27 March 1915 Elder Dempster Lines' Falaba left Liverpool for West Africa.
 She had a crew of 95 and 151 passengers.
-The passengers included 30 British Army officers on their way to prepare for the Kamerun campaign, 70 Colonial Service officers, and Leon Thrasher.
+The passengers included about 40 British Army troops, 10 of them officers on their way to serve in the Kamerun campaign, 70 Colonial Service officers, and 3 foreign nationals, a Dane, a Greek and Thrasher.
 Her cargo included 13 tons of cartridges and gunpowder.
 According to the inquiry this was a normal peacetime cargo for the ship.
+However, in wartime it counted as contraband according to international law, and if caught, the German Navy could legally sink the ship.